-3 4.10 Recreation Resources
+4.10 Recreation Resources

-The recreational resources of Greers Ferry Lake Project are considered to be of great importance to 4 Arkansas.
-USACE has taken advantage of the natural and scenic beauty and constructed a variety 5 of recreational facilities around the lake.
-Greers Ferry Lake Project offers many recreational 6 activities such as sightseeing, camping, swimming, picnicking, scuba diving, boating, water 7 skiing/wakeboarding, canoeing/kayaking, nature study, bird watching, fishing, hunting, and hiking.
-8 There are sixteen designated recreation areas on Greers Ferry Lake.
-The City of Fairfield Bay and 9 the City of Heber Springs operate and maintain one recreation area each; Eden Isle Marina leases 10 one recreation area.
-Nine full-service marinas are owned and operated by commercial 11 12 concessionaires.
+The recreational resources of Greers Ferry Lake Project are considered to be of great importance to Arkansas.
+USACE has taken advantage of the natural and scenic beauty and constructed a variety of recreational facilities around the lake.
+Greers Ferry Lake Project offers many recreational activities such as sightseeing, camping, swimming, picnicking, scuba diving, boating, water skiing/wakeboarding, canoeing/kayaking, nature study, bird watching, fishing, hunting, and hiking.
+There are sixteen designated recreation areas on Greers Ferry Lake.
+The City of Fairfield Bay and the City of Heber Springs operate and maintain one recreation area each; Eden Isle Marina leases one recreation area.
+Nine full-service marinas are owned and operated by commercial concessionaires.
 Twenty-seven boat ramps are licensed to local County or State Government.

-13 Four limited-motel/resorts have facilities on Government property and are owned and operated by
+Four limited-motel/resorts have facilities on Government property and are owned and operated by lease agreement.

-14 lease agreement.
 Greers Ferry Lake's parks are some of the busiest in the nation.
-This is

-15 evidenced by total fee collections ranking as one of the highest in USACE, consistently ranking in

-16 the top 10.
+This is evidenced by total fee collections ranking as one of the highest in USACE, consistently ranking in the top 10.

-18 The criteria discussed in this section are of a basic nature to be used for the planning, development, facilities needed to satisfy the current and projected demand and also furnishes guidelines for serviceability, operation, and maintenance of facilities.
-Considerations for the physically
+The criteria discussed in this section are of a basic nature to be used for the planning, development, and management of the project with consideration being given to the latest trends in recreational activities and needs.
+These criteria furnish guidelines for determining the type and number of facilities needed to satisfy the current and projected demand and also furnishes guidelines for serviceability, operation, and maintenance of facilities.
+Considerations for the physically handicapped will be included in the design of facilities.